DeepNeuralAI/DL-Brain-Tumor-Detection/README.md

 # Brain Tumor Detection

-## Web Application

-The following web application was built using Flask.
-A lightweight API is built that loads the model from a pkl file.
-When a user uploads an image, the image is pre-processed and then run through the model to obtain a prediction.

-This prediction, and probability of class is then passed to a render template.

-### Later Work

-Future work would include separation of concerns, where the front end server runs React, while the backend server runs Flask with a lightweight API with simple endpoints that return JSON.

 ## Data
 The data was obtained from the MICCAI 2013 Challenge on Multimodal Brain Tumor Segmentation